flowground/amazonaws-com-servicecatalog-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### DescribeProvisioningParameters
-### <p>Gets information about the configuration required to provision the specified product using the specified provisioning artifact.</p> <p>If the output contains a TagOption key with an empty list of values, there is a TagOption conflict for that key.
+<blockquote><p>Gets information about the configuration required to provision the specified product using the specified provisioning artifact.</p> <p>If the output contains a TagOption key with an empty list of values, there is a TagOption conflict for that key.
 The end user cannot take action to fix the conflict, and launch is not blocked.
 In subsequent calls to <a>ProvisionProduct</a>, do not include conflicted TagOption keys as tags, or this causes the error "Parameter validation failed: Missing required parameter in Tags[<i>N</i>]:<i>Value</i>".
-Tag the provisioned product with the value <code>sc-tagoption-conflict-portfolioId-productId</code>.</p>
+Tag the provisioned product with the value <code>sc-tagoption-conflict-portfolioId-productId</code>.</p></blockquote>

 #### Input Parameters
 * `Action` - _required_